 Produced by the US Mint between 1965 and 1969, the most popular 40% Silver Coins included the Kennedy Half Dollar and the Eisenhower Dollar.
-The rising price of silver, and dwindling supplies of silver for minting in the US, led the federal government to move away from the production of coins with 90% silver.
+The rising spot silver price and dwindling supplies of silver for minting in the US, led the federal government to move away from the production of coins with 90% silver.
 Many of the Kennedy half-dollars produced around this time period contained a total of 40% silver and 60% copper, as did many Eisenhower dollars.

 On one side of the coin is a left-profile portrait of either President John F. Kennedy or President Dwight Eisenhower, depending upon the denomination of the coin.
 Engravings on the coin include “Liberty,” “In God We Trust,” and the year of minting for the individual coins.